 Under the UK SSR, you may have to notify us of positions that are private or are to be disclosed publicly.

 On 6 January 2021, the Treasury published the Short Selling (Notification Thresholds) Regulations 2021 No. 5 (the Regulations) to amend the notification threshold under Article 5(2) of the Short Selling Regulation from 0.2% to 0.1% of the issued share capital of an issuer.
-This change will come into force on 1 February 2021.
+This change comes into force on 1 February 2021.

 Register to submit a notification